Frequently asked questions

-An audience member is anyone who has purchased a ticket or attended an event from your organisation since 1 January 2018.
+An audience member is anyone who has purchased a ticket or attended an in-person event from your organisation between 1 January 2018 and 8 May 2020.
 This includes single ticket buyers, subscribers, members, visitors and in-person event attendees.
 Please exclude people who have only attended or participated in an online arts and culture activity from your organisation.

 How many audience members do I need to have in my database to participate?

 You need at least 1,050 audience members in your database to participate.
-This ensures that you’ll have at least 350 unique email addresses to send the survey link at each wave, and that each person will only receive a survey link from your organisation once over the three waves.
+This ensures that you’ll have at least 350 unique email addresses to send the survey link at each phase, and that each person will only receive a survey link from your organisation once over the three phases in 2021.

 Registration & Privacy